KengoSawa2/deadlinecalc/README.md

 - The user name must be following format. username_projectname
   If "_projectname" is none, total it with user name alone.
+- QtCreator is necessary to change GUI with .ui file.

 ### License